lambdaclass/concrete/ROADMAP.md

    for validated UTF-8, and `Path`/`OsString` for OS-native boundaries.
 Specify literals, ownership, slicing, indexing, formatting, conversions, parser/JSON interaction, diagnostics, and test output.
 No implicit lossy conversion.
+   - 5a.
+Define the owned zero-copy view idiom before bytes/text/parser APIs freeze.
+Since Concrete does not use lifetimes and `from(param)` refs are scalar-only, stored parser results must use owned offset/length views such as `ByteView { off, len, buf_len }` rather than `&Bytes` fields.
+The design must specify checked access back through an explicit buffer, buffer-length or role branding to catch wrong-buffer use where possible, overflow/bounds obligations for `off + len`, and how `Text`/UTF-8 validation composes with raw byte views.
+Add `docs/BYTE_VIEW.md`, `examples/byte_view/{http_header_view,tlv_packet_view,utf8_text_slice,wrong_buffer}/`, and `scripts/tests/check_byte_view.sh`; the gate must prove views are storable/returnable owned values, access produces runtime-safety obligations, wrong-buffer and overflow cases do not silently pass, and proved code can discharge checked-access costs through ordinary obligations.
 6. Define the collections story: fixed arrays, slices, dynamic `Vec`, maps, buffers, parser cursors, and which collections require `Alloc` or other capabilities.